 Light is made up of various lengths of waves—blue light has wavelengths of 450–500nm.
 Red light is 600-700nm.
 Invisible infrared light has wavelengths above 900nm.

 If you are buying a red light therapy device, it's important to know you're getting the right wavelengths.
 Not all red light is equal.

 For instance, some wavelengths of red light are better than others.
 And some wavelengths are better at treating certain conditions than others.

 To determine the best wavelength for you, I recommend reading the question 'What wavelength light should I get?' listed above.

 Also, I highly recommend downloading THIS report that shows what wavelength light is best to treat specific conditions.

-Be wary though - manufacturers may use cheaper LEDS that emit inferior or 'junk' light that doesn't have research to support it's effectiveness, or may actually cause harm on the body (like the high powered blue lights that are often included in skin healing lights).
+Be wary though—manufacturers may use cheaper LEDs that emit inferior or 'junk' light that doesn't have research to support its effectiveness or may actually cause harm to the body (like the high powered blue lights that are often included in skin healing lights).

-If you don't want to spend hours researching studies on pubmed (or minutes to download my wavelength report here) then I would suggest going for a mid 600nm (630-670nm) wavelength, and a mid 800 (~850nm) near infrared wavelength.
+If you don't want to spend hours researching studies on PubMed (or minutes to download my wavelength report here) then I would suggest going for mid-600nm (630–670nm) wavelengths and mid-800 (~850nm) near-infrared wavelengths.

 If you find a panel that emits this light (or both of these lights like the Joovv Combo does) then you're on to a winner.